-The insurance company is telling me my claim is under investigation.
+The insurance company is telling me my personal injury claim is under investigation.
 What does that mean?

 After you have been in an accident or have incurred some other personal injury that requires an insurance claim, and you have reached out to the insurance company, or they have contacted you, the first conversation does not go like this: